-The next group of 1024 colors (from 33 to 1056) are colors used in the color map, These can be set to one of several ranges with the Color form or the color text command: red \rightarrow green \rightarrow blue, red \rightarrow white \rightarrow blue, or black \rightarrow white, etc. There are no names for the specific colors.
+The next group of 1024 colors (from 33 to 1056) are colors used in the color map, These can be set to one of several ranges with the Color window or the color text command: red-green-blue, red-white-blue, or black-white, etc. There are no names for the specific colors.
 The color map will be discussed in more detail in a section to follow.